opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 1       This is an appeal (“the Appeal”) by the Plaintiff (husband) against the decision of the District Judge (“DJ”) in the Ancillary Matters hearing of the divorce proceedings between him and the Defendant (wife) (“parties”).
 The Interveners are the sons of the Plaintiff, and are the step-sons of the Defendant.

 2       Parties were married on 10 July 2003.
 This was both parties’ second marriage.
-(Although the Defendant said this was the Plaintiff’s third marriage,[\[note: 1\]](#Ftn_1) nothing turns on this).
+(Although the Defendant said this was the Plaintiff’s third marriage,[^1] nothing turns on this).
 While they do not have any children from this marriage, besides the sons of the Plaintiff from his previous marriage, the Defendant has three daughters from her previous marriage.
 The Plaintiff filed for divorce against the Defendant on 10 November 2014 on the ground of four years’ separation.
 Interim Judgment was granted on the Defendant’s amended counterclaim on 31 March 2016.
 The ground was the unreasonable behaviour of the Plaintiff.
 The ancillary matters were heard by the DJ on 24 November 2016, and the orders were given on 29 November 2016.

 3       The Interveners had earlier applied unsuccessfully to intervene to set aside the decision of the DJ who ruled that they did not have an interest in the Housing and Development Board (“HDB”) flat in \[redacted address\] (“the matrimonial flat”) that they and the parties were residing in (_TZQ v TZR_ (“GD”), at \[6\]).
 The decision was made as there was no documentary evidence to support their claim of having made financial contributions toward its acquisition when they were added as joint tenants with the Plaintiff in October 2012.
 After the Plaintiff filed the Appeal on 9 December 2016, he applied successfully to admit the documents showing the Interveners’ financial contributions to the matrimonial flat.
 Parties also consented to them intervening in the Appeal.
 Subsequently, before the hearing of the Appeal, the Interim Judgment was made final on 15 December 2016.